Ruchi Soya stock rises 7% as new FPO shares make market debut

 Also Read: Ruchi Soya stock tanks 19% after board clears share allotment for FPO

 The company's board had cleared the allotment of 6,61,53,846 equity shares aggregating to Rs 4,300 crore.
 The allotment price for FPO was fixed at Rs 650 apiece.
+FPO investors withdrew nearly 97 lakh bids after markets regulator Sebi directed Ruchi Soya to give investors the option to withdraw their bids.

+On April 5, the board approved the allotment of around 66.1 million shares to raise an amount of Rs 4,300 crore.
+The approval comes days after the company launched the follow-on public offer (FPO), which was subscribed 3.6 times.

+Ruchi Soya conducted the FPO to meet Sebi's minimum public shareholding norm of 25% in a listed entity.
+The company said it would utilise the entire issue proceeds for furthering its business by repayment of certain outstanding loans, meeting its incremental working capital requirements and other general corporate purposes.

 Copyright©2022 Living Media India Limited.
 For reprint rights: Syndications Today